 The Wanapum Recreation Area Campground seasons are as follows:

-March 1 - October 31 - Open
+- March 1 - October 31: Open

-April 16 - October 15 - Reservations recommended;
+- April 16 - October 15: Reservations recommended

-First come, First served on remaining open dates
+- First come, first served on remaining open dates

-November 1 - February 28 - Closed
+- November 1 - February 28: Closed

-Reservations & Fees
+Reservations & fees

-Professor George Beck was the first to fully recognize the site’s significance.
+Professor George Beck recognized the site’s geological significance.
 Upon his 1932 discovery of a rare petrified Ginkgo log (Ginkgo biloba), Beck led efforts to set aside this remarkable forest and preserve it.
 In 1935, as part of a grand vision to establish the site as a National Monument, Ginkgo Petrified Forest State Park was born.

 During the midst of the Great Depression, emergency work relief funds were used to protect and develop the park.
 Between 1934 and 1938, Civilian Conservation Corps enrollees, as well as local emergency work relief laborers, built much of the park infrastructure we see today, including ranger residences, an interpretive center, and a trail-side museum and trail system.
 In 1965, the park was formally registered as a National Natural Landmark.

 Construction of the Wanapum Dam in 1963 silenced the waters of the adjacent Columbia River.
-To enhance public access, state park management was expanded in 1974, and most recently in 2012, to provide overnight and day-use facilities along the shores of the Wanapum Reservoir.
+To enhance public access, state park management was expanded in 1974, and most recently in 2012, to provide overnight and day-use facilities along the shores of the Wanapum Lake.